 Thermal Camera Features

 The temperature detection range of this thermal camera is from -4 degrees Fahrenheit to 482 degrees Fahrenheit so you can detect various electrical issues.
+You can use this thermal camera for leak detection in roofing also.

 The shock-resistant construction of this thermal camera makes it perfect for any small or high electrical companies or industries.
-It has the easily accessible on-screen controls and ergonomic buttons which make it easier for one-hand operation.
+It has easily accessible on-screen controls and ergonomic buttons which make it easier for one-hand operation.

 Thermal camera stores the thermal, visual, and MSX enhanced images with just a single trigger.
 The saved images are in Radiometric JPEG format which has all the temperature details for further inspection.